Table of Contents[Hide][Show]

 For more than 100 years, Hollywood studios have made the area around Lone Pine their “back lot.”
 The Sierra Nevada Mountains, Alabama Hills and Death Valley area have subbed as India and China, among others, as the landscape for many famous films and TV shows.

 The Museum of Western Film History is preserving this film history in its exceptional museum.
 It houses an extensive collection of memorabilia.
 Beginning with 1920s silent films, TV westerns and major Sci-fi and action films, countless scenes have been shot in the Inyo County area.

-We started our visit in the theater watching the 15-minute short film, “Lone Pine: Where the Real West Becomes the Reel West.”
-We saw clips from Gunga Din, How the West Was Won, and True Grit.
+Start your visit in the theater by watching the 15-minute short film, “Lone Pine: Where the Real West Becomes the Reel West.”
+You’ll view clips from Gunga Din, How the West Was Won, and True Grit.
 More recent films like Iron Man, Gladiator and Django Unchained were filmed here as well and the museum houses memorabilia from them all.

 During World War II, more than 110,000 Japanese American citizens and resident Japanese aliens were confined to internment camps.
 Manzanar is one of ten such places.
 Visitors can view exhibits and audio-visual programs in the interpretive center.
 Or they can take the self-guided driving tour across the 3.2 mile route.
 Older children studying history can get an up-close look at this piece of American history.
-Admission to Manzanar is free and the site is located at 5001 Hwy 395, Independence CA 93526
+Admission to Manzanar is free.

 6. Alabama Hills Recreation Area